 “The EU and GRI are both committed to standards that are multi-stakeholder inclusive and address the impacts organizations have on the environment, society and the economy, based on international and authoritative instruments.
 Therefore, we look forward to contributing our knowledge and expertise to EFRAG and engage with the Project Task Force in the co-construction of new EU sustainability standards.”

 It is worth noting that research by the Alliance for Corporate Transparency (2020), showed that 54% of EU companies use the GRI Standards (the most commonly cited framework) to meet their non-financial reporting requirements.
 Tweet This!

 80% of the world’s 250 largest companies report in accordance with the GRI Standards

 SustainCase was primarily created to demonstrate, through case studies, the importance of dealing with a company’s most important impacts in a structured way, with use of the GRI Standards.
 To show how today’s best-run companies are achieving economic, social and environmental success – and how you can too.

 Research by well-recognised institutions is clearly proving that responsible companies can look to the future with optimism.

-By registering for the next FBRH GRI Standards Certified, IEMA & CIM recognised course you will be taking the first step in gaining the many benefits of sustainability reporting.
+By registering for the next FBRH GRI Standards Certified & IEMA recognised course you will be taking the first step in gaining the many benefits of sustainability reporting.